blueberryapps/devise-login_tracker/README.md

 # Devise::LoginTracer

-TODO: Write a gem description
+LoginTracker is a gem that tracks logins of each user.

 ## Installation